 Contact

-Multiple Contact of Cornea
+Multiple contacts of cornea

-Existing Handheld Pachymeters
+Handheld Pachymeters

 Measurement Time

-Full Measurement in seconds
+Full measurement in seconds

 Risk